owncloud/ocis/docs/ocis/adr/0011-global-url-format.md

 - you create a new folder `/relative/path/to/resource` and navigate into `/relative/path/to`
   - the URL now changes to: `https://demo.owncloud.com/#/s/b78c2044-5b51-446f-82f6-907a664d089c:194b4a97-597c-4461-ab56-afd4f5a21607/relative/path/to`
 - You share `resource` with some else
-- YOU navigate into `/relative/path/to/resource`
+- You navigate into `/relative/path/to/resource`
   - now the URL would look like: `https://demo.owncloud.com/#/s/b78c2044-5b51-446f-82f6-907a664d089c:3a9305da-df17-11eb-ab99-abe09d93e08a`

 As you can see, even if you're the owner of `/relative/path/to/resource` and navigate into it, the URL changes due to a new space being entered.
 This ensures that while working in your home folder, copying URLs and giving them to the person you share the resource with, the receiver can still navigate within the new space.